thingsboard/thingsboard.github.io/docs/samples/cricket-wifi/cricket-wifi.md

 {:toc}

 ## Introduction
 In this guide we show step-by-step an integration of Things On Edge - Cricket Wi-Fi module to ThingsBoard.
-In a few steps we will make a sensor and visualise its data in ThingsBoard without coding and programing.
-It can be any type of sensor and we demonstrate it here based on an example of making a Wi-Fi battery powered temperature sensor.
+In a few steps we make a Wi-Fi battery powered sensor and visualise its data in ThingsBoard without coding and programing.
+It can be any type of sensor but in this sample we make a Temperature sensor.

-We will walk through the following steps:
+We walk through the following steps:
 <br/>
-1) Make a battery powered Wi-Fi sensor
+1) Making a battery powered Wi-Fi sensor
 <br/>
-2) Connect the sensor to WiFi network
+2) Connecting the sensor to WiFi network
 <br/>
-3) Configure the sensor to send data to ThingsBoard
+3) Configuring the sensor to send data to ThingsBoard
 <br/>

 ### Things On Edge